vidarshan/portfolio-1/README.md

 ## 📌 Reuse

 - Reusing this codebase is fine, as long as some attribution to this repository is made.
-Copying is not good, and since the repository is public, it is impossible to avoid copying, but I appreciate if the adequate credits is given to the author of this repository.
+Copying is not good, and since the repository is public, it is impossible to avoid copying, but I appreciate if the adequate credit is given to the author of this repository.

 ## 🏃‍♂️ To Run